ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options
 {: #config-governance}

-- **Security and Compliance Center** - Customers have the option of choosing the resources and configurations they want to scan plus customer have the option picking a variety of compliance frameworks,
+- **Security and Compliance Center** - Customers have the option of choosing the resources and configurations they want to scan plus customers have the option picking a variety of compliance frameworks,
 - **Palo Alto Prisma Cloud** - This solution from IBM Security provides configuration governance and compliance monitoring in multi-cloud situations,
 - **No Configuration Governance or Compliance** -   Customers could elect to forgo security configuration governance in private environments with non-critical workloads.
 But vulnerabilities could appear where there is security configuration “drift” from personnel making inadvertent changes.
-Customer could also forgo compliance monitoring where there are non-critical, non-regulated workloads I believe this should be presented so the tech seller knows the possibilities.
+Customers could also forgo compliance monitoring where there are non-critical, non-regulated workloads.

 ### Best Practices
 {: #config-best-practices}

 - Understand the compliance framework applicable to your environment.
 - Understand how needed compliance frameworks are translated into security configurations.
-- Use automation such as Security and Compliance Center to automate security configurations.
+- Use automation such as Security and Compliance Center to automate security configurations and tracking thereof.
 - Develop workflows and approval processes to control security configuration changes.
 Ensure change rights are strictly controlled through Identity and Access Management (IAM) permissions

 ### Solutioning Guidance